 A political declaration on the framework for the future EU-UK relationship is annexed to the withdrawal agreement.
-The actual negotiations on the future EU-UK relationship can be opened after the UK's departure from the EU in spring 2019.
+The actual negotiations on the future EU-UK relationship can be opened after the UK's departure from the EU.
 If the withdrawal agreement enters into force, the agreements and arrangements concerning the new relationship will become effective on 1 January 2021 after the end of the transition period.

-Prime Minister Juha Sipilä represents Finland in the European Council and Minister for European Affairs Sampo Terho is Finland's representative at the General Affairs Council.
+The Prime Minister represents Finland in the European Council and the Minister for European Affairs is Finland's representative at the General Affairs Council.
 Additionally, an ad hoc Working Party on Article 50, consisting of experts from the Member States, has been established to assist the Council in the course of the negotiations.
 The Working Party meets on a weekly basis in Brussels.

 In Finland, the UK’s withdrawal from the EU is dealt with at different ministries in accordance with their respective areas of responsibilities.
 The Prime Minister's Office is responsible for coordinating Finland’s positions.
 The Ministry for Foreign Affairs is in charge of matters concerning trade policy, security and defence policy and development policy.
 The Foreign Ministry monitors the progress of negotiations and, together with the Prime Minister's Office, exerts influence on the EU’s negotiating positions to ensure that the outcome of the negotiations would be favourable for Finland.